Prudential (PRU)

 5. Revenue Growth

-Insurers earn revenue three ways.
-The core insurance business itself, often called underwriting and represented in the income statement as premiums earned, is one way.
-Investment income from investing the “float” (premiums collected upfront not yet paid out as claims) in assets such as fixed-income assets and equities is the second way.
-Fees from various sources such as policy administration, annuities, or other value-added services is the third.
-Unfortunately, Prudential struggled to consistently increase demand as its $56.17 billion of revenue for the trailing 12 months was close to its revenue five years ago.
-This was below our standards and is a sign of poor business quality.
+Insurance companies generate revenue three ways.
+The first is the core insurance business itself, represented in the income statement as premiums earned.
+The second source is investment income from investing the “float” (premiums collected but not yet paid out as claims) in assets such as fixed-income assets and equities.
+The third is fees from policy administration, annuities, and other value-added services.
+Unfortunately, Prudential’s 1.3% annualized revenue growth over the last five years was weak.
+This was below our standards and is a poor baseline for our analysis.

 6. Net Premiums Earned

-When analyzing Prudential’s net premiums earned over the last two years, we can see that growth accelerated to 1.9% annually.
+When analyzing Prudential’s net premiums earned over the last two years, we can see that growth accelerated to 2.9% annually.
 Since two-year net premiums earned grew slower than total revenue over this period, it’s implied that other line items such as investment income grew at a faster rate.
-These additional streams do play a key role in the bottom line, but their impact can vary.
-While some firms have excelled in consistently investing their float, sudden shifts in the fixed income and equity markets can heavily sway short-term performance.
+While these additional streams certainly contribute to the bottom line, their impact can vary.
+Some firms have shown greater success and long-term consistency in investing their float compared to peers.
+However, sharp fluctuations in the fixed income and equity markets can significantly affect short-term performance.

-Prudential’s net premiums earned came in at $8.69 billion this quarter, down 38.6% year on year.
-But this was still enough to top Wall Street Consensus estimates by 29.2%.
+Prudential produced $7.03 billion of net premiums earned in Q4, down 6.8% year on year.
+But this was still enough to top Wall Street Consensus estimates by 13.7%.

 7. Pre-Tax Profit Margin